Security Principles and Compliance Specifics Governing tiCrypt

 USING PUBLIC KEY ENCRYPTION

 Public key encryption is at the core of all security mechanisms used within the modern-day web.
-From banking to social media, parts or all of its principles are seen in use.
+Parts or all of its principles are used, from banking to social media.
 Public key encryption principles allow:

 - Checking the authenticity of a website through SSL certificates